 It might not be the most exciting job, but keeping track of your finances is the best way to make sure you don't overspend and land yourself in trouble.

-As a starting point, you could create a spreadsheet showing your income from student loans, scholarships and bursaries, parents and any part-time job you have, and note down regular outgoings such as your rent and mobile phone contract.
-You'll then be able to see exactly how much you have available to spend each month.
+As a starting point, create a spreadsheet showing your income from student loans, scholarships and bursaries, parents and part-time jobs, and note down regular outgoings such as your rent and mobile phone contract.
+You'll then be able to see exactly how much you have to spend each month.

-Sticking to your limits has never been easier, now you can check your balance at any time using your mobile banking app.
+You can check your balance at any time using mobile banking apps, meaning sticking to your budget has never been easier.
 If you do go overboard, the interest-free overdraft offered with the majority of student bank accounts will help tide you over.
+Discover more tips for simple student banking.

-Try not to spend too much of your student loan once it comes in - as tempting as it may seem, you don't want to be left penniless for the rest of term.
+Try not to spend too much of your student loan once it comes in each term - as tempting as it may seem, you don't want to be left penniless further down the line.

 Be smart with your food shopping